 Thankfully, the solution is really trivial:

 sudo port install openssl.
 HA!
-Take that stupid
+Take

 computer!
 What is it you're saying?